Pine Mountain (Qld)

 Employment conditions in Pine Mountain rank among the top 10% of areas assessed nationally

 Pine Mountain has a skilled workforce with essential services sectors well represented.
-The unemployment rate was 1.7% in the past year, with an estimated employment growth of 3.6%.
-As of September 2025, 1,013 residents are employed, and the unemployment rate is 2.3% lower than Greater Brisbane's rate of 4.0%.
+The unemployment rate is 1.8% and there was an estimated employment growth of 8.2% over the past year, according to AreaSearch's aggregation of statistical area data.
+As of December 2025, 1,053 residents are employed while the unemployment rate is 2.4 percentage points lower than Greater Brisbane's rate of 4.1%.

-Over the year to September 2025, employment increased by 3.6% and labour force by 2.9%, reducing unemployment by 0.6 percentage points.
-In contrast, Greater Brisbane had employment growth of 3.8% and labour force growth of 3.3%, with a 0.5 percentage point drop in unemployment.
-National employment forecasts from Jobs and Skills Australia, issued May-25, project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Pine Mountain's employment mix suggests local employment should increase by 6.1% over five years and 12.8% over ten years, based on simple weighting extrapolation for illustrative purposes.
+Conversely, professional & technical services show lower representation at 5.1% compared to the regional average of 8.9%.
+There appears to be limited local employment opportunities, as indicated by the count of Census working population versus resident population.
+Over the 12 months to December 2025, employment increased by 8.2% while labour force increased by 7.4%, causing the unemployment rate to fall by 0.6 percentage points in Pine Mountain.
+In contrast, Greater Brisbane experienced employment growth of 3.2% and labour force growth of 3.0%, with a drop of 0.1 percentage point in unemployment.
+Jobs and Skills Australia's national employment forecasts from May-25 offer further insight into potential future demand within Pine Mountain.
+These projections suggest that national employment should expand by 6.6% over five years and 13.7% over ten years.
+Applying these industry-specific projections to Pine Mountain's employment mix suggests local employment should increase by 6.1% over five years and 12.8% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not take into account localised population projections.

 Frequently Asked Questions - Employment